kmcd/codecast/01_command_line/script.md

     228
   | Chapter 11: Working with Dates and Times
   Discussion
   Most versions of cron (including Linux’s Vixie Cron) do not allow you to schedule a job on the Nth day of the month.
 To get around that, we schedule the job to run dur- ing the range of days when the Nth day we need occurs, then check to see if it is the correct day on which to run.
-The “second Wednesday of the month” must occur somewhere in the range of the 8th to 14th day of the month.
+The "second Wednesday of the month" must occur somewhere in the range of the 8th to 14th day of the month.
 So we simply run every day and see if it’s Wednesday.
 If so, we execute our command.
   Table 11-2 shows the ranges noted above.
   Table 11-2.
 Day ranges for each week of a month
   Week